jeff-hykin/universify/story.md

 ### The Next Step

 To make this hello world worthy of being called "universal" the next logical step would be to get bash or powershell running on the opposite system (e.g. bash on Windows or powershell on Linux/Mac).
-This would cause bash or powershell to become the world's first universal scripting language.

-That would make sense.

-Maybe too much sense.
-The only other option would be absurd -- introducing a third language thereby requiring the script's syntax to simultaniously be valid bash, valid powershell and valid as that third language.
+This would cause bash or powershell to become the world's first universal scripting language. file bash or powershell to become the world's first universal scripting language.  absurd -- introducing a third language thereby requiring the script's syntax to simultaniously be valid bash, valid powershell and valid as that third language.

 <br><br>